Assembly candidate accuses rival of harassment, rival apologizes for 'unfortunate misunderstanding'

 A Madison alderman running for an open state Assembly seat accused one of his opponents of harassment Sunday by driving by his home and taking photos, calling it “potentially threatening behavior.”

 But Walt Stewart, an attorney who along with Ald.
-Samba Baldeh, 17th District, is one of four Democrats seeking the nomination to replace outgoing state Rep. Melissa Sargent in the state Assembly District 48 race, said Baldeh "misstated" the encounter in a news release, and said he, his campaign manager and a videographer were touring the district to gather ideas for an upcoming campaign video.
+Samba Baldeh, 17th District, is one of four Democrats seeking the nomination to replace outgoing state Rep. Melissa Sargent in Assembly District 48, said Baldeh “misstated” the encounter in a news release.
+Stewart said he, his campaign manager and a videographer were touring the district to gather ideas for an upcoming campaign video.

 “Disturbing Ald.
 Baldeh and his family was not my intention and I apologize for this unfortunate misunderstanding causing him and his family any unease,” Stewart wrote in a statement.